Human Rights ABC miniprojects

 Projects

-Follow the team’s activities in Instagram and register to the the event!
+Follow the team’s activities in Instagram!

 Hate speech is the beginning of misery.
 It will, at first, make you feel bad, maybe even a little hopeless.
 It will dig up your insecurities, which you thought you didn’t even have.
 But overtime, when the little things start piling up, it will become something worse than a few discriminating words.
 It can lead you to be negative to the people around you or to the people whom you don’t even know.
 It can lead to mass scale discrimination or things much worse.
 I believe that trying to avoid the fate that many minorities have faced, we need to root out the cause from the very beginning – hate speech. – team member Hanna

-Follow the project in Instagram!
+Learn more about the project in Instagram!

 Nowadays, there are many violations of young people’s human rights.
 Unfortunately, youth are often not aware of their rights, what to do if those rights are violated, or how they can help protect others.
 That’s why we would like to organize an event for high school students, where they can meet with experts in this field and talk about human rights, youth projects, and job opportunities related to this topic.
 They will also have the chance to talk with their peers about personal experiences with human rights and start a letter exchange to continue the conversation. – team member Kateryna